 Doheny Beach is where Dan began surfing in 1951.
 It was at Doheny where he first met his friend Rex McMullen, whose father was the Park Ranger at Doheny Beach.
 Having a dad who was a Ranger meant that Rex and his family were living there.
 The Parks Department would house the Rangers at the campgrounds in a designated cottage.
 How lucky could you be, having waves breaking in your front yard and surfing it too.

 The possibility of stepping on a sea urchin was very likely if you weren't careful.
 There were sea urchins in between or on the river rocks that line the coastal waters from Doheny Beach to Dana Point Cove.
 If you were to step on one and have a thorn or two break off in your foot, it was a painful experience.
 It was 1954 Danny shaped and glassed his first balsa surfboard for himself, then he would do it for his brother.
 The boards that he made were OK, considering that he had no prior experience in surfboard building.
 After making his surfboard, he appreciated the skill that it took to make one that was of surf shop quality.
 He decided to get a Hobie Balsa Surfboard at the Hobie's surf shop which was 5 minutes west of Doheny on Pacific Coast Highway.
 The board cost him $50.00 and back then that was a lot of money.

 While in High School Danny who had the experience of working on surfboards, got a job at Hobie's repairing balsa surfboards.
 By being around the other employees of Hobie, Dan would learn the ways of surfboard building.
 Surfing became very popular among the youth scene.
 Parents started buying surfboards for their kids and taking them to the beach.
 The orders continued to increase as surfing took off.One day Danny ran into Dale Velzy at the beach and the conversation turned to surfboard building.
 As they talked Dan mentioned that he had glassed a few surfboards.
 After hearing that, Dale told Danny to come on down to his shop and glass some boards for him and he would do just that after their talk, the year was 1958.

 Dale had a crew of notable craftsmen working for him at the time.
-Along with Danny, there was Al Nelson, Carl Ekstrom, Rennie Yater, Sandy Banks, Harold Igge, Donald Takayama, Del Cannon, Bill Cooper, Bob Cooper, George Kapo'o, Bobby Patternson and others during the years that the shop was in business.
+Along with Danny, there was Al Nelson, Carl Ekstrom, Rennie Yater, Sandy Banks, Harold Igge, Donald Takayama, Del Cannon, Bill Cooper, Bob Cooper, George Kapo'o, Bobby Patterson, and others during the years that the shop was in business.
 Dan blended in and began glassing for Dale.
 Many of these craftsmen would go on to work for Hobie Alter, Bing Copeland, Dewey Weber, Greg Noll, and the other name brands surfboards of the 60s and some would start their shops in the 1970s.
 Velzy had shops in Venice, San Clemente, San Diego, and Hawaii.
 All the shops closed after some bad luck with the economy and a divorce from his first wife.

 In 1960 after Velzy closed his shop, Dan went to work for a company named Bohemian making pop-out surfboards.
 The foam was brick hard and had to be sanded before any glassing could be done.
 Dan recalled those boards had a layer of 20-ounce fiberglass on the top and 20 oz. on the bottom and weighed a ton.
 After working for Bohemian for 9 months, he went to work for Holden Surfboards in 1961.
 That didn't last and would be looking for another job.
-Meanwhile Velzy had open a surfboard building school in Newport Beach and Danny became a temporary glassing instructor for him.
-During his time he taught a couple guys how to glass.
+Meanwhile, Velzy had open a surfboard building school in Newport Beach and Danny became a temporary glassing instructor for him.
+During his time he taught a couple of guys how to glass.
 One of those individuals was from the Middle East and whose name was difficult to pronounce.
-So Dale just gave him the nick name of Accu Ba Ba.
+So Dale just gave him the nickname of Accu Ba Ba.

 Accu Ba Ba would go on to another occupation and became a successful business owner.
 (As mentioned by Velzy) Every so often Velzy and Danny would go to a clothing company not far from the shop.
 There were shoes placed near the entrance of the store.
 Danny would try on some and if he liked them, he would place his old glassing shoes in the same spot where the new shoes were and walk out the door.
 In Danny's mind back then it was kinda like if don't like what you have, just bring your old shoes and they will replace them for free.
 Danny was surfing, glassing, and playing the drums for a trio in 1961.
 In 1962 Danny got married and an opportunity to work for Hobie again at his new 5000 sq. ft. building came up.
 He would glass for Hobie from 1962 until 1989.
 Some memorable times at Hobie Surfboards were during those years.
 Also in 1962, Danny joined another band whose name was the Sandells.

-Their music would become the sound track for Bruce Brown's movie "The Endless Summer".
+Their music would become the soundtrack for Bruce Brown's movie "The Endless Summer".
 When the film first came out the band would play the music, while Bruce did the commentary.
 Not too many people knew of this, but the original album cover for The Endless Summer album had a motorcycle on it.
 Originally a motorcycle sort of album, but turned out to be an album relating to surfing, same songs but a different cover.

 Popularity Rides on the 'Beatle Beat' Coattails